apache/jackrabbit/README.txt

   maven

 NOTE: JDK 1.5 users need to download xalan.jar and place it in
+$MAVEN_HOME/lib/endorsed (or $JRE/lib/endorsed if using Maven 1.1)
-$MAVEN_HOME/lib/endorsed to build the Jackrabbit sources.
+to build the Jackrabbit sources.
 The reason for this workaround is explained in

    http://issues.apache.org/jira/browse/JCR-46